satellite-image-deep-learning/techniques/README.md

 * [FactSeg](https://github.com/Junjue-Wang/FactSeg) -> Foreground Activation Driven Small Object Semantic Segmentation in Large-Scale Remote Sensing Imagery (TGRS), also see [FarSeg](https://github.com/Z-Zheng/FarSeg) and [FreeNet](https://github.com/Z-Zheng/FreeNet), implementations of research paper
 * [SCAttNet](https://github.com/lehaifeng/SCAttNet) -> Semantic Segmentation Network with Spatial and Channel Attention Mechanism
 * [laika](https://github.com/datasciencecampus/laika) -> The goal of this repo is to research potential sources of satellite image data and to implement various algorithms for satellite image segmentation
-* [PEARL](https://www.landcover.io/) -> a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), uses Microsoft Planetary Computer and ML models run locally in the browser
+* [PEARL](https://www.landcover.io/) -> a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), uses Microsoft Planetary Computer and ML models run locally in the browser.
+Code for [backelnd](https://github.com/developmentseed/pearl-backend) and [frontend](https://github.com/developmentseed/pearl-frontend)
 * [unetseg](https://github.com/dymaxionlabs/unetseg) -> A set of classes and CLI tools for training a semantic segmentation model based on the U-Net architecture, using Tensorflow and Keras.
 This implementation is tuned specifically for satellite imagery and other geospatial raster data.
 * [CropMask_RCNN](https://github.com/ecohydro/CropMask_RCNN) -> Segmenting center pivot agriculture to monitor crop water use in drylands with Mask R-CNN and Landsat satellite imagery
 * [Semantic Segmentation of Satellite Imagery using U-Net & fast.ai](https://medium.com/dataseries/image-semantic-segmentation-of-satellite-imagery-using-u-net-e99ae13cf464) -> with [repo](https://github.com/raoofnaushad/Image-Semantic-Segmentation-of-Satellite-Imagery-using-U-Net.)